-Ex-PM Devegowda warns opposition of electoral losses if they continue to allege 'vote chori'
+Ex-PM Devegowda warns Opposition of electoral losses if they continue to allege 'vote chori'

-New Delhi, Dec 15 (PTI) Former Prime Minister H D Devegowda on Monday said the Opposition parties would "suffer" if they continue to raise allegations of "vote chori" and create suspicion in the minds of voters by blaming Prime Minister Narendra Modi-led government.
+New Delhi, Dec 15 (PTI) Former Prime Minister HD Devegowda on Monday said the Opposition parties would "suffer" if they continue to raise allegations of "vote chori" and create suspicion in the minds of voters by blaming the Prime Minister Narendra Modi-led government.

-Participating in a discussion on election reforms in the Rajya Sabha, he criticised the Opposition for making a mockery about the Prime Minister "in the streets and on the public platform".
+Participating in a discussion on election reforms in the Rajya Sabha, he criticised the Opposition for making a mockery of the Prime Minister "in the streets and on the public platform".

 He asked what the Opposition is going to earn by "blaming Narendra Modi's leadership and creating a suspicion in the mind of the voters" through the claims of "vote chori".